frantzalexander/Caesar-Cipher/README.md

 The project is meant to build a tool that is capable of encrypting and decrypting messages.

 ## Objectives
-* Encode and decode a text message.
+* Encode and decode a message.
-* The text message may also include numbers or more than one word.
+* The message may consist of more than one word and include numbers.

 ## Results
 The Graphic User Interface: